G12345J/Unemployment-and-Automation-Project/README.md

 ![Automation Dataset (Brookings)](https://user-images.githubusercontent.com/95776460/210184576-3627ae98-22df-41a6-8164-e921e85c3ca3.png)

-One thing to note is that all but one industry listed had an average salary of less than $100,000 which could be a factor in automation being more prevalent in this specific set of positions
+One thing to note is that all but one industry listed had an average salary of less than $100,000 which could be a factor in automation being more prevalent in this specific set of positions.
+Additionally, the "U.S. Totals" shown at the bottom of the graph are averages for all industries including in the national GDP; not just for the positions selected.